j-haacker/cryoswath/README.md

 ## state

-Currently, it is in the pre-beta phase. main contains those parts that I believe to work if used as intended and that have been tested to some extent. devel contains parts that I used successfully - use at your own risk.
+Currently, it is in the alpha phase. `main` contains those parts that I believe to work if used as intended and that tested to some extent.
+Other branches are for development.

 Check the [preliminary tutorial](https://github.com/j-haacker/cryoswath/blob/main/scripts/tutorial.ipynb) for some inspiration how to start off.